 Many people rely on caffeine, a substance that's absorbed quickly, for energy.
-Some people, however, are sensitive to caffeine or don't want to include it in their diet.
-Other nutrients, foods and drinks can also raise your energy levels, so you have alternatives if you don't want to rely on a large cup of coffee, tea or soda to get the job done.
+However, some people are sensitive to caffeine or don't want to include it in their diet.
+They're seeking caffeine alternatives.
+Other nutrients, foods and drinks can also raise your energy levels, so you do have alternatives if you don't want to rely on a large cup of coffee, tea or soda for alertness.

 Boost B Vitamin Intake

-B vitamins help your body metabolize the foods you eat, which means they are essential for the production of energy.
-A B vitamin deficiency can cause fatigue and poor concentration, according to the Psychology Today website.
-Vitamins B-6 and B-12, for example, play a role in the production and maintenance of the myelin sheath around cells.
-The myelin sheath helps speed up the transmission of signals in the brain, something that can help with energy.
+B vitamins help your body metabolize the foods you eat, which means they're essential for energy production.
+A B vitamin deficiency can cause fatigue and poor concentration, according to a February 2016 review in Nutrients.
+Vitamins B-6 and B-12 play a role in the production and maintenance of the myelin sheath around cells.
+The myelin sheath increases signal transmission in the brain, something that can help with energy.
 Vitamin B-12 also helps with red blood cell production, and red blood cells help transport oxygen throughout the body, which also helps boost energy levels.
 Foods rich in B vitamins include lean meats, nuts, seeds, eggs and fortified grains.
 Adding these to your daily routine can help boost your energy and replace your usual dose of caffeine.

 Perk Up With Protein

-Including protein in your diet can help boost your mood, improve your concentration skills, supply you with energy and maintain your energy levels.
-Replacing your afternoon cup of coffee with a serving of protein can achieve the same energy-boosting results.
+Including protein in your diet can help boost your mood, improve your concentration skills and increase your energy levels.
+Replacing your afternoon cup of coffee with a serving of protein can give you the same energy-boosting results.
 Have a handful of nuts or seeds or some white-meat chicken rolled up in a whole-wheat tortilla.
 The same goes for breakfast.
-If you want to eliminate caffeine from your morning routine, prepare a protein-rich breakfast to help you get up and go.
+If you want to remove caffeine from your morning routine, prepare a protein-rich breakfast to help you get up and go.
 Eggs, lean meat, low-fat dairy foods, nut butter on whole-wheat toast and smoked salmon on a bagel all supply good doses of protein.

 Fill a Glass With Water

-Dehydration can cause lack of energy and fatigue, so boosting your energy level can be as simple as drinking more water instead of fueling up on caffeinated beverages.
-The American Council on Exercise suggests that women consume 91 ounces of water each day from foods and drinks and that men consume 125 ounces.
-Doing so can keep you well-hydrated, which can result in an increase in energy level.
+Dehydration can cause lack of energy and fatigue, so drinking more water can offer an alternative to fueling up on caffeinated beverages.
+The American Diabetes Association suggests that women consume 91 ounces of water each day from foods and drinks and that men consume 125 ounces.
+Doing so can keep you well hydrated, which can result in an increase in your energy level.
 If you're experiencing that midday slump, reach for a glass of water instead of a caffeinated cup of coffee or a soda.